the-engine-room/library/_books/rainforest-tech-mobile-phones.md

 #### Free and open source, but technically challenging - Open Data Kit
 [Open Data Kit (ODK)](https://opendatakit.org/) is a collection of open source tools for mobile data collection that has been used successfully in a range of rainforest-related projects.
 It is free, can be modified for you, and has an [active community](https://groups.google.com/forum/#!forum/opendatakit) of developers providing technical and strategic support.
 The downside is that it is not perfect software: built by layers of volunteers, you can expect things to go wrong.
 You will probably need to budget for a software developer to modify, and make sure you can get technical support for when things go wrong.
 See [Forest Compass](http://forestcompass.org/how/digital-technologies/open-data-kit) for more on ODK.

+#### Free and user-friendly, but with some limitations - Forest Watcher
+[Forest Watcher](http://forestwatcher.globalforestwatch.org) is a free mobile application for forest monitoring and field data collection available on Android and Apple devices.
+The app integrates remotely-sensed deforestation and fire data from [Global Forest Watch](http://globalforestwatch.org), letting you navigate to alerts and report on them even when you’re offline.
+You can design your own surveys and add custom contextual data layers using a complementary desktop website.
+The app is built to be accessible for non-technical users, but that also means that it has some limitations in integrating with outside GIS software and doesn’t track as many data points as more complex apps.

 #### Highly capable, but not cheap - Collector for ArcGIS
 The [ArcGIS suite of applications](www.esri.com/nonprofit/) is a premium GIS product that offers powerful options for producing and analysing map data.
 A basic user licence currently costs around USD 1,500 per year, which includes some technical support online and by telephone (though a limited free version is available for non-profits).
 To make the most of it, you will need to pay for its full suite: an Android app, a programme that manages the collected data on your server, and a programme to publish the maps online.
 The advantage of using premium paid software is that it will have more features, and you can rely on it to function as it supposed to.
 The downside is that it is expensive, and because the code is closed, you cannot hire a developer to change it to match your project better.